FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Related Work

 \subsection{Error-code based recovery}

 The error-code-dependent recovery model returns control to the application upon failure instead of aborting and allows it to handle the failures suitably.
 User Level Failure Mitigation (ULFM)\cite{bland-post-failure-2013} is based on such a model and was proposed by the Fault Tolerant Working Group of the MPI Forum.
 Here, error codes are returned by the MPI routines to notify the application of failures.
 The application can then subsequently utilize other MPI library-provided routines to transfer control to an error handler, prune the communicators of failed processes, and perform any other recovery mechanisms that it needs to continue execution.
 One major issue with ULFM's adoption is the need to rebalance the load across the remaining processes\cite{laguna-evaluating-2014}.
 Local Failure Local Recovery (LFLR)\cite{teranishi-toward-2014} is a ULFM-based model that uses spare processes that are activated upon failure to keep the number of processes constant.
 However, the spare processes essentially operate on a skeleton code in this implementation without holding any actual data, which can require heavy manipulation on the application side.
 Furthermore, a set of live processes needs to redundantly hold the data in their user-space memory so that they can coordinate to recover the state of the activating process.
 Depending on the level of this data redundancy, if multiple processes from the same group die, the spare processes can no longer be activated.

-Our work utilizes the communicator shrinking concept from ULFM to continue execution as long as at least one replica of each process is alive.
-Replica processes execute on the same code instead of a skeleton code.
+The ULFM framework only mandates that the application does not automatically abort upon failure and that MPI functions return error codes to the user.
+Failure handling is left entirely to the user and often requires application- or algorithm-level support to truly provide fault tolerance, as with LFLR.
+Our work uses the communicator-shrinking concept from ULFM to continue execution as long as at least one replica of each process remains alive.
+Replica processes execute the same code rather than a skeleton.
 This eliminates the need for recovery mechanisms besides lost communications, as all the data is already present in the replicas.
+Unlike the standard ULFM protocol, our implementation does not rely on returning error codes.
+By performing communicator shrinking in the background immediately after the failure is propagated, our implementation handles failures without user intervention and without requiring any changes to the application code.